standardese/cppast/README.md

 * The path to the file;
 * An object of a type derived from `compile_config`: It stores the compilation flags used for compiling the file, it needs to match the parser, i.e. use `libclang_compile_config` with `libclang_parser`;

-It returns `nullptr` on failure and prints diagnostics using a given `diagnostic_logger` --- note that it will only return `nullptr` on fatal parse errors, else it will just skip the one where the error occured.
+It returns `nullptr` on failure and prints diagnostics using a given `diagnostic_logger` &mdash; note that it will only return `nullptr` on fatal parse errors, else it will just skip the one where the error occured.
 If everything went succesful, it returns a `std::unique_ptr<cpp_file>` which is the top-level AST entity of the current file.
 You can then work with it.